Gol Transportes Aéreos Flight 1907: Investigation

 The Embraer's crew asserted in their depositions and subsequent interviews that they were cleared by ATC to FL370 for the entire trip, all the way to Manaus.
 The actual transcript of the clearance given to the Embraer's crew prior to takeoff at São José dos Campos at 14:41:57, as later released by CENIPA, was:

-November Six Zero Zero X-ray Lima, ATC clearance to Eduardo Gomes, flight level three seven zero direct Poços de Caldas, squawk transponder code four five seven four, after take-off perform Oren departure.
+November Six Zero Zero Xray Lima, ATC clearance to Eduardo Gomes, flight level three seven zero direct Poços de Caldas, squawk transponder code four five seven four, after take-off perform Oren departure.

 The Embraer's crew's altitude clearance to FL370 was further confirmed after their handoff to Brasília, during which they had the following radio exchange with ATC at 15:51.

-This was the last two-way radio communication between the Embraer's crew and ATC prior to the collision.
+This was the last successful two-way radio communication between the Embraer's crew and ATC prior to the collision.

 Embraer flight and communication sequence

 The Embraer took off from São José dos Campos at 14:51, reaching FL370 at 15:33, 42 minutes later, where it remained until the collision.

 ATC maintained normal two-way radio contact with the Embraer until 15:51, when the last successful radio exchange with the Embraer was made on VHF frequency 125.05 MHz with Brasília Center.
 At that point, the Embraer was just approaching the Brasília VOR.
 The Embraer overflew the Brasília VOR at 15:55, four minutes later, and proceeded northwest-bound along UZ6.
 At 16:02, seven minutes after crossing the Brasília VOR, secondary radar contact was lost with the Embraer, thus stopping the display of the Embraer's reported altitude (mode C) on the controller's radar screen.

 No attempt was made by either the Embraer or Brasília Center to contact each other from 15:51 until 16:26, when, 24 minutes after the loss of secondary radar contact, Brasília Center called the Embraer and received no reply.

 Brasília Center then unsuccessfully attempted to contact the Embraer six more times, between 16:30 and 16:34.
 At 16:30, the Embraer's primary radar target became intermittent, and disappeared completely from the radar screen by 16:38.
 Brasília Center unsuccessfully attempted to effect a handoff of the Embraer to Amazonic Center at 16:53, by calling the Embraer in the blind.

 The Embraer, though, started calling Brasília Center, also unsuccessfully, from 16:48 and continued with 12 more unsuccessful attempts until 16:53.
-Some limited contact was made at that point, but the Embraer was unable to copy the Amazonic Center frequencies.
+Some limited contact was made at that point, but the Embraer was unable to receive the Amazonic Center frequencies.
 The Embraer then continued its attempts to reach Brasília Center, seven more times until the collision.